A first OP example¶

 Inspecting the results¶

-Simply printing the results with print
+Simply printing the results with print formats the simulation

 results in a nice table: